cryptpad/blueprints/document/user-stories/access-history-2.md

 - background:
   - The stories are obviously conflicting, but both valid.
 - acceptance criteria:
+  - done: false
-  - Ideally, this is changeable on a per-instance basis, so that, e.g., companies deploying CryptPad can prioritize accountability over anonymity
+    title: Ideally, this is changeable on a per-instance basis, so that, e.g., companies deploying CryptPad can prioritize accountability over anonymity
 - see also:
   - "[Access history](/document/user-stories/access-history/)"
 title: Access History 2